felipevw/Particle-Filter-from-Scratch-Simulation/README.md

-# Kalman-Filter-from-Scratch-Simulation
+# Particle-Filter-from-Scratch-Simulation
-Simulation with Matlab and V-Rep of a mobile robot localization using a Kalman Filter
+Simulation with Matlab and V-Rep of a mobile robot localization using a Particle Filter